RafaelOjeda/COP3337Notes/03-AbstractClasses/AbstractClasses.md

 # Abstract Classes/Methods

+* cannot be instantiated
+* abstract keyword
+* it can have instance variables, constructors
+* may or may not have abstract classes.
+* all children must modify the abstract methods
 ## Abstract Classes
 Definition: abstract classes are classes that cannot be used to create objects.
 To access that abstract class the class must be inherited.